syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Security.md

 ## Remove password from the user password PDF document

-You can remove the user password from the encrypted PDF document by using the following code snippet.
+You can remove the [UserPassword](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Security.PdfSecurity~UserPassword.html) from the encrypted PDF document by using the following code snippet.

 {% tabs %}